Bondi Rescue

-Bondi Rescue is an Australian factual television program broadcast on Network 10 between 2006-2021.
-After a hiatus due to COVID and poor weather conditions the series resumed filming in the summer of 2022/2023.
-Season 17 will screen on Network Ten in 2023.
+Bondi Rescue is an Australian factual television program which is broadcast on Network 10.
 The program follows the daily lives and routines of the Waverley Council professional lifeguards who patrol Bondi Beach.

 Bondi Rescue was first broadcast in 2006.
 A spin-off, set in Bali, Indonesia, also screened in 2008.
 Bondi Rescue is broadcast internationally and has a substantial online presence.
 The show was created and produced by part-time lifeguard Ben Davies in collaboration with Producer Michael Cordell.
 It is narrated by Osher Günsberg.

-On 12 October 2022, it was officially announced on the Bondi Rescue social media sites that the show will return for season 17 in 2023.
+On 12 October 2022, it was officially announced that the show had been renewed for a seventeenth season which premiered on 19 April 2023, after a year-long hiatus due to the COVID-19 pandemic and poor weather conditions.

+The series was renewed for an 18th season at the 2023 Channel 10 upfronts.